briandleahy/clean-code-notes/README.md

 Exceptions & Errors
 --------------------
-1.  *It's better to raise an exception than return an error code.*
+1.  *Use exceptions rather than error codes.*
     Exceptions force the caller to deal with them immediately, but an error code can easily get ignored, leading to problems down the line.
 2.  *Extract try-except blocks.*
     Error processing should be distinct from regular processing (cf. "Functions should do one thing"; error handling is a thing).
 Plus, the fewer lines in the `try-except` block, the less the possibilities of additional exceptions slipping through.
+3.  *Provide context when you raise an exception.*
+    Use informative error messages, that describe the intent of the operation that failed.

 Comments
 --------